swapnilsuhane/WeatherApplication/README.md

 # Running Maven application on Tomcat Server in eclipse
 -   Before running application on server please add maven jar dependency in eclipse else you will get error.
--   Right click on WeatherApp project in the eclipse -> Properties -> Deployment Assembly -> Add -> Java Build Path Entries
+-   Right click on WeatherApp project in the eclipse Properties -> Deployment Assembly -> Add -> Java Build Path Entries
--   Select Maven Dependencies then click Ok/Finish.
+-   Select 'Maven Dependencies' then click OK/Finish.
 It will add dependent jar path in eclipse.
 -   Now Right click on WeatherApp project in the eclipse and goto Run As -> Run on Server
+-   Choose 'Manually define a new server' option.
+Select Apache > 'Tomcat v7.0  Server' > click Next.
+-    Select Tomcat directory ex.
+'D:\Java\Tomcat 7\apache-tomcat-7.0.53' where your tomcat exist in your local machine.
+(If don't have please install from apache site)
--   Select existing tomcat server that we created above and click Finish.
+    Select JRE as jdk1.7.0_xx and click Finish
 -   Now we are good to start tomcat server.
 Right click on server and start it.
--   If you see any error while starting tomcat server please check the console logs and check you have all environmental setup on eclipse as mentione above.
+-   If you see any error while starting tomcat server please check the console logs and check you have all environmental setup on eclipse as mentioned above.
 -   Check the application is running using URL: http://localhost:8080/WeatherApp/